Tennessee Volleyball looking to get back to winning ways against Arkansas

 “I’m really excited,” Fingall said concerning the upcoming match.
 “I think getting into SEC play were finally getting into that part of the season where we get to show how much we have prepared over the summer and preseason and make a name for ourselves within the SEC.”

 The opening pitch is scheduled for Saturday at 4 p.m.
-ET.
-Live coverage of the game will be provided by SEC+ Network.
+EST. Live coverage of the game will be provided by SEC+ Network.